 The Council’s eventual U-turn came about in response to local resident Clare Duffy seeking a judicial review into the decision to adopt the policy, based on her belief that the policy was discriminatory.

-At an initial hearing to decide whether the judicial review should proceed, a letter was submitted by the Council confirming that the policy, which was first introduced in February 2018, had been officially revoked, thus removing the need for Clare to continue on with her legal challenge.
+At an initial hearing to decide whether the judicial review should proceed, a letter was submitted by the Council confirming that the policy had been officially revoked, thus removing the need for Clare to continue on with her legal challenge.
 The Council also agreed to pay all of Clare’s legal costs.

 This was a huge victory for Clare and all those who supported her case.